More comment being taken on Navy's State Parks training plan

-The State Parks Commission determined this week that should the Navy be allowed to conduct special operations training in Deception Pass State Park and 27 others the training would not cause significant environmental harm if certain conditions are met.
+The State Parks Commission determined last week that should the Navy be allowed to conduct special operations training at Camano Island State Park and 27 others the training would not cause significant environmental harm if certain conditions are met.

 Those conditions outlined in what is called a mitigated determination of non-significance include avoiding active restoration sites, avoiding protected plant and animal species, and not training during nesting seasons for sensitive birds.